-The mission of the Beach Surveillance Program is to protect the public from illnesses associated with swimming in contaminated bathing waters.
-Therefore, the following beaches have been pre-emptively closed based upon the amount of rainfall on the watershed.
+The Beach Surveillance Program protects the public from illnesses associated with swimming in contaminated bathing waters.
+The following beaches have been pre-emptively closed based on the amount of rainfall on the watershed.

 |Closure Date||Beach Name|

 Beaches are generally open Memorial Day through Labor Day.
 To find out if a particular beach is open for the season, check the public and private beaches page for the phone number of the beach you're interested in.

 Public health-related beach closings on Monday through Friday are available here.
 For information on weekend beach closures check with the beach itself.

 Beaches are sometimes closed due to excessive rainfall

 Based on studies by the Westchester County Department of Health, heavy rainfalls in the watershed of the Mamaroneck River greatly impact the quality of water in the Mamaroneck Harbor.
 Echo Bay in New Rochelle is similarly affected impacting Hudson Park Beach and Echo Bay Yacht Club.

 Beach closures are based on the number of inches of rain on the watershed.
 Heavy rains and discharges from stormwater draisn directly affect these waters.
 As a result, these waters may contain high levels of harmful bacteria that may cause illness after a heavy rain.

 If you plan on going to any of these beaches after a rainfall, check to make sure they are open by calling the beach.

 Threshold levels have been established to promote a guide for the closing of beaches located within the protected area of these harbors.
 The beaches receiving the greatest impact are: